realworldocaml/book/en/files-modules-and-programs.md

 </note>

-To actually hide the fact that frequency counts are represented as association lists, we need to make the type of frequency counts _abstract_.
+To hide the fact that frequency counts are represented as association lists, we'll need to make the type of frequency counts _abstract_.
 A type is abstract if its name is exposed in the interface, but its definition is not.
 Here's an abstract interface for `Counter`:

 ```ocaml
 (* counter.mli: abstract interface *)